What are common ways to use Conditional Access with Intune?

 - Launch the Company Portal app.

-- Press the Enable Browser Access button.
+- In the Enable Browser Access section, tap the ENABLE button.

 Conditional access based on network access control